ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

     charm <ID> <Path to T1W Nifti file> <Path to T2W Nifti file> --forceqform
     ```

     `<ID>` is a string for identification.
 A subdirectory `m2m_<ID>` will be created.
-Take note of this directory, this will be referred as the **SimNIBS output** directory in the following of this manual.
+Take note of this directory, this will be referred to as the **SimNIBS output** directory in the following of this manual.
 The `--forceqform` parameter is required as often Nifti files are not 100% strict on how qform and sform matrices are saved.

 * **Mandatory**: Identify the coordinates of the target of focus ultrasound in T1W space.
 If you need to start in standardized space (e.g. MNI), there are many tools (FSL, SPM12, etc) that can be used to convert from standardized space to T1W space.

-    For example, with FSL, you can create a simple csv file (`mni.csv`) file with the coordinates in MNI such as `-32.0 -20.0 65.0`.
+    For example, with FSL, a simple csv file (`mni.csv`) can be created with the coordinates in MNI such as `-32.0 -20.0 65.0`.
 Then run the following commands

     `flirt -in <path to T1W nifti> -ref $FSLDIR/data/standard/MNI152_T1_1mm -omat anat2mni.xfm -out anat_norm`